scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Much as with OSGeo-Live, we have chosen our approach to provisioning to be relatively simple for users to understand.
 It is our goal for instructors or domain experts to be able to easily extend the recipe for building BCE VMs or images.
 If not, that’s a bug!

-While we have experimented with Docker, Vagrant, and Ansible for setting up the various BCE images (and evaluated even more tools), the only foundationally useful tool for our current set of problems has been Packer.
-Packer is a simple way to automate the things you would type to install an operating system from the base distribution (specifically, the ISO file that you might download from the Ubuntu project), followed by copying files and running our simple shell script.
-This shell script uses standard installation mechanisms like pip and apt-get to complete the setup of our environment.
-Moreover, Packer does not require end-users to install or understand any of the current crop of DevOps tools – it operates solely at build time.
-However, should the need arise, Packer will readily target Vagrant, Docker, and many other targets.
+As described above, while we have experimented with Docker, Vagrant, and Ansible for setting up the various BCE images (and evaluated even more tools), the only foundationally useful tool for our current set of problems has been Packer.
+Packer runs a shell script that uses standard installation mechanisms like `pip` and `apt-get` to complete the setup of our environment.
+Most centrally, Packer does not require end-users to install or understand any of the current crop of DevOps tools – it operates solely at build time.
+However, should the need arise, Packer will readily target Vagrant, Docker, and many other targets, and we are not opposed to adopting other tooling.

 Conclusion
 ----------